-The medical ophthalmology curriculum is four and a half-year competence-based curriculum consisting of 3 common core years followed by 1.5 years of subspecialty training
+The medical ophthalmology programme is a five year competence-based curriculum consisting of 3 core years followed by 2 years of subspecialty training

-Medical ophthalmology refers to non-surgical general ophthalmology.
-However, following recent changes to the medical ophthalmology curriculum, the new training pathway allows subspecialty expertise to be developed in certain areas such as paediatrics, glaucoma and medical retina.
-Especially in the latter area of medical retina, new advances in intraocular injections and laser have revolutionized the treatment of two common sight-threatening conditions, namely age-related macular degeneration and diabetic maculopathy.
+The medical ophthalmology curriculum leads to subspecialty expertise in areas such as paediatrics, glaucoma and medical retina.
+In medical retina, new advances in intraocular injections and laser have revolutionised the treatment of two common sight-threatening conditions, namely age-related macular degeneration and diabetic maculopathy.
 As these conditions are very responsive to the new therapies, the work is very rewarding.
 Over the next 20 years Ireland will see a significant increase in both older patients and diabetics and therefore, the number of medical ophthalmologists required to treat these patients is also expected to increase.

 Those who wish to enter specialist training in medical ophthalmology may do so following the completion of core training in ophthalmology once they have met the following qualifying criteria.
-Applicants are also required to understand and provide evidence for their suitability to become an ophthalmologist at specialist registration level.
 Entry to the programme is by competitive interview held centrally at the Irish College of Ophthalmologists.

-Selection Criteria for entry into Specialty Training in Medical Ophthalmology
+Selection Criteria for entry into Specialist Training in Medical Ophthalmology

 - Successful completion of Core Training in Ophthalmology Y1-3